zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

         ```
     * Copy generated `address` and `pubkey` and share them to any `Trustee`.
     * `Trustee` will register the account on the ledger and assign `NodeAdmin` role.
-    * In order to ensure that account is created and has assigned role you can use the command: `zblcli query authnext account --address=<address>`
+    * In order to ensure that account is created and has assigned role you can use the command:
+    `zblcli query authnext account --address=<address>`.
     Expected output format:
         ```json
         {